10 Best Things to do in Tsavo West National Park

 - Make sure you carry your ID or Passport with you for proof of citizenship.

-- Tsavo is generally hot, have some water with you, wear a hat as well as sunscreen for heat protection.
+- Tsavo is generally hot, have some water with you, and wear a hat as well as sunscreen for heat protection.

 - Observe park rules; do not litter, avoid making noise, and use the designated roads.

 - Enjoy your time in the park!

 Tsavo West is one of the best game parks in the country and it is definitely worth a visit!

 You can either book your trip yourself or enlist the services of a tour company.
 I reckon that the former would be more affordable however the latter is ideal for a vacation because of convenience.
 Feel free to reach out to me to help you plan a safari to Tsavo West National Park.

 For some BTS from my trip, watch the “Tsavo West” highlights on my Instagram profile and join the OCD Community below for travel resources and inspiration.

 Thanks for stopping next time and until next time, tembea Kenya!